 The lovely Húsavík - the Whale Watching Capital of Iceland

 At the museum

-On the ground floor you will find many exhibition rooms with all there is to know about whales, like Whale species in Icelandic Waters, the History of Whaling in Iceland, Marine Ecosystems, Whale biology, Orcas, Whale strandingDolphins, and Whale watching.
+On the ground floor, you will find many exhibition rooms with all there is to know about whales, like Whale species in Icelandic Waters, the History of Whaling in Iceland, Marine Ecosystems, Whale biology, Orcas, Whale strandingDolphins, and Whale watching.

-On the upper level is the most interesting Whale gallery called the Whale walk where you walk in-between skeletons of different species of whales.
-Seeing the size of the skeletons up close is really amazing.
+On the upper level is the most interesting Whale gallery, called the Whale Walk, where you walk between the skeletons of different whale species.

+The lovely Húsavík - the Whale Watching Capital of Iceland